RituPande/ritupande.github.io/_posts/2023-10-01-expectation-maximization.md

  - Emperically, using techniques like *Gibbs Sampling* to approximate it's value.

 ## 3. Example: Gaussian Mixture Model
 In this section, we see will see how expectation maximization algorithm is applied to Gaussian Mixture Models.
 The generic expectation maximization algorithm derived above places no restriction on $Q$ to be of any specific distribution type.
 Gaussian Mixture Models model data that is derived from multiple gaussian distributions.
+It provides a softmax ( probability distribution) of how an observed variable is dependent on the latent ones.

 **Given:**
 Evidence = $x^{(i)}$, for i=1,2,...,N